Top 5 brain-supporting foods for kids

 Key takeaways

-• Prioritising brain-boosting foods for your kids doesn’t need to be intimidating
+• Prioritising brain foods for your kids doesn’t need to be intimidating.

-• Certain nutrients play an essential role in children’s busy and developing brains
+• Certain nutrients may play a supporting role in children’s busy and developing brains.

 As the back-to-school season approaches, parents and caregivers are gearing up to support their children's academic success in every possible way.
 New school supplies, a structured routine and a positive mindset are essential, but let’s also consider nutrition.

-“Prioritising brain-boosting foods for your kids doesn’t need to be intimidating,” comments Lucy Upton, one of the UK’s leading paediatric dietitians, aka The Children’s Dietitian.
-“Certain nutrients play an essential role in children’s busy and developing brains, but these can be found in everyday foods you can easily include in your food shop.”
+“Prioritising brain-supporting foods for your kids doesn’t need to be intimidating,” comments Lucy Upton, one of the UK’s leading paediatric dietitians, aka The Children’s Dietitian.
+“Certain nutrients may play a supporting role in children’s busy and developing brains, but these can be found in everyday foods you can easily include in your food shop.”

 Wholegrain carbohydrates